Helping Individuals and Families Acquire U.S. Citizenship

-At Fong Ilagan, we value the reward in helping our clients win citizenship.
-The process can be extremely arduous, but our immigration attorneys are ready to see your case through to the end, doing everything in our power to ensure that you are awarded a favorable outcome.
+Houston’s top naturalization lawyers at Fong Ilagan are here to help you through the process of becoming a U.S. Citizen.
+We truly value the reward of helping our clients acquire citizenship.
+The process can be extremely arduous, but our immigration lawyers are ready to see your case through to the end, doing everything in our power to ensure that you are awarded a favorable outcome.

-Our immigration team has helped thousands of clients seek citizenship and we look forward to hearing your story and helping you achieve your goals.
-The path to American citizenship is not always easy but with our help, you can avoid the potential pitfalls and overcome roadblocks along the way.
-Before you begin your journey toward citizenship, get started with the best team of professionals possible.
-Fong Ilagan is here to step in.
+Our team has helped thousands of clients seek citizenship and we look forward to hearing your story and helping you achieve your goals.
+The path to American citizenship is not always easy but with our help, you can avoid the potential pitfalls and overcome any roadblocks along the way.
+Before you begin your path toward citizenship, get started with the best naturalization attorneys in Houston.

-Though many immigrants enjoy life in the U.S. as a lawful permanent resident, LPRs do not have all the same rights and abilities as citizens.
-American citizenship is accompanied by the following:
+Though many immigrants enjoy life in the United States as lawful permanent residents, LPRs do not have all the same rights and abilities as citizens.
+American citizenship offers additional benefits including the:

 - Right to vote